convisoappsec/conviso-docs/docs/platform/code-insights.md

 ## Introduction

-The **Code Insights** module in the Conviso Platform offers a powerful way to analyze your entire codebase, focusing on mapped assets in a secure virtual environment.
-This feature provides deep visibility into your code, identifying potential vulnerabilities, insecure coding practices, and areas for improvement.
-By leveraging Code Insights, you ensure that your application meets high security standards throughout its development lifecycle.
+The **Code Insights** module in the Conviso Platform offers a powerful way to analyze your entire codebase, focusing on inspecting assets in a secure virtual environment.
+This feature provides deep visibility into your code, being possible to analyze vulnerabilities based on the specific context of your asset.

+### Prerequisites

+Before you can use **Code Insights**, ensure that:

+- You have at least one asset integrated with [GitHub](../integrations/github.md) or [Conviso AST](../security-scans/conviso-ast/conviso-ast.md)

 ## Usage